Auckland Transport (AT) is making some changes to how you will get to and through Newmarket by bus, car and, when you are there, on foot.

 - Changes will be made in partnership with local businesses and the Newmarket Business Association.

 These may include events, such as pocket parks and street music.

 - We are undertaking a comprehensive marketing campaign to encourage people to use public transport when they choose to go to Newmarket, now and into the future.

-Once the trial period for the bus and transit lane changes closes, we will consider the feedback we have received alongside the monitoring we have done on the impact of the trial on congestion and bus journey times.
+We will consider the feedback alongside the monitoring we have done on the impact of the trial on congestion and bus journey times.